My spin on a classic French dish.

-That said, the baker was the only person in charge of keeping the oven going.
+That said, the baker was the only person responsible for keeping the oven going.

-They were traditionally used on Sunday for the Sunday family lunch.
+They were traditionally used on Sunday for the Sunday family lunch or with Sunday roast..
 On their way to mass, dishes were dropped off at the baker and picked up afterward.

-I love potatoes, and throughout the years, I have accumulated quite a few potato recipes.
+I love potatoes and have accumulated several potato recipes over the years.
 To me, this potato dish is the perfect comfort food side dish.

 What does Boulangere mean in cooking?